Hero

 201-04-001

-Merel van der Thiel - Maastricht University Medical Center, Maastricht, The Netherlands, Maastricht, Netherlands
+Merel van der Thiel - Mental Health and Neuroscience Research Institute, Maastricht University, Maastricht, Netherlands

 Invited Talk Analyzing Perivascular Space Anatomy

-Fardin Samadi Khoshe mehr - Laboratory of FMRI Technology (LOFT), USC Mark & Mary Stevens Neuroimaging and Informatics Institute, Keck School of Medicine, University of Southern California, Los Angeles, United States of America
+Fardin Samadi Khoshe mehr - University of Southern California, Los Angeles, United States of America

 Invited Talk Live Demonstration 2: Analyzing Phase Contrast or Diffusion Data